Limited-Memory BFGS with Displacement Aggregation: Numerical Demonstrations

 One might expect that, under these conditions, \AggBFGS{} might not perform aggregation often.
-However, on the contrary, our results show that aggregation was performed quite often.\footnote{This provides evidence for the belief, held by some optimization researchers, that when solving certain large-scale problems one often observes that consecutive steps lie approximately in low-dimensional subspaces.} Table~\ref{tab.results} shows detailed results for both algorithms.
+However, on the contrary, our results show that aggregation was performed quite often.\footnote{This provides evidence for the belief, held by some optimization researchers, that when solving certain large-scale problems one often observes that consecutive steps lie approximately in low-dimensional subspaces.} Tables~\ref{tab.results1} and \ref{tab.results2} show detailed results for the first two algorithms in our experiments for $m=5$.
+(We do not include the third algorithm since, as shown below, it was inferior to the first and second algorithms.)
 For conciseness, we refer to the algorithm that employed a standard LBFGS(5) strategy as \texttt{LBFGS(5)}, and we refer to the strategy that employed \AggBFGS{} as \texttt{AggBFGS(5)}.
 For \texttt{AggBFGS(5)}, the table reports the number of aggregations performed, which in many cases was significant compared to the number of iterations.

 \btable[ht]